BayatGames/RedRunner/README.md

 ![picture](Screenshots/Appcoins_Integration_6.gif)

 7. Now I just have to create a product with the 'skuid' named 'continue'.
 To do this create a folder with the name 'Appcoins_Products' in the '/Assets' folder (This step is optional).
-Then go to 'Assets' -> 'Create' -> 'Appcoins Product'.
+Then go to 'Assets' -> 'Create' -> 'Appcoins Product', add a name at your choice, the 'skuid' will be 'continue' and add a price at your choice also.
 At the inspector window after you clicked the 'AppcoinsUnity' game object go to the Products' slot, put the size to '1', then drag and drop your created product to Element 0's slot.
 ![picture](Screenshots/Appcoins_Integration_7.gif)

 8. Your game is ready to rock!